Mango505/grades-and-chores-manager/README.md

 ### CLI Arguments

 All arguments are optional.
 If not provided, the app falls back to the paths stored in `data/app_config.json` or the built-in defaults.

+> When providing a file path via an argument, it will override the path stored in the app config for that file.

 ```
 python main.py [-h] [-a FILE] [-f FILE] [-w FILE] [-r FILE]